rafgarciaa/ReactiveAnalytics/README.md

 To connect to [IEX](https://iexcloud.io/) during development, copy `server/.env.example` to `server/.env` and set the value of `IEXCLOUD_PUBLIC_KEY` to a valid IEX sandbox token.

+### OpenFin

+To run ReactiveAnalytics in OpenFin (only supported on Windows), from the root directory, after running `yarn start` per above, in a separate terminal:

+        ReactiveAnalytics> yarn openfin

+Alternatively, if running the [ReactiveTrader](/AdaptiveConsulting/ReactiveTraderCloud) OpenFin Launcher, after running `yarn start` per above, click the ReactiveAnalytics icon in the Launcher.

+Within the OpenFin window, you can right-click to reload and access devtools.

+To kill all running OpenFin processes:

+        ReactiveAnalytics> yarn openfin:kill

 ## Access IEX Sandbox token

 - If you haven't already done so, create a free personal IEX account at https://iexcloud.io/cloud-login#/register/